If you search on Google for fat loss diets, you will find lots of results, the problem is, will you find the ideal diet for you?

 Between 70kg and 90kg body weight = 55 to 60 grams of fat per day

-Over 90kg body weight = 60 to 65 grams of fat per day
+More than 90kg body weight = 60 to 65 grams of fat per day

-How much carbohydrates should I consume?
+How many carbohydrates should I consume?

-Choice of foods
+Choice of food

 The best sources of protein are animal proteins.